 Decide specifically what you want.
 If you know that you are stuck, then deep inside you know what keeps you there, or you must know where you would rather be.
 If your job feels pointless, then maybe you want a job that is more exciting.
 Write down exactly what that would look like.

 Rewrite the stories you tell.
 If we have a belief that everything in life is a tragedy, then most likely that is the way it would be.
 If it’s never our fault, we can’t take responsibility for it.
 If we can’t take responsibility for it, we do not have the power to improve it.
 In this space, you feel sorry for yourself and feel that everything and everyone is against you.
 Think about this scenario.
 It does feel comfortable or pleasurable for a time, especially if you have played the victim for most of life.
 There will be more pain in trying to change that feeling at first.
 Break away and you will find that being in control of your choices feels even better.
 In the free download there are step-by-step directions on how to get out of the victim mentality and start rewriting your more productive story.
 We all have our own classroom and our own stories.
 Write yours the way you want it written.

 Live your new stories one day at a time, one moment at a time.
 When we know what we want and we have our new stories written, we can now break them down into doable goals- one goal at a time.
 And when we do make a mistake, just remember that is just another opportunity to learn.
 We can start again, refine and rework.
 We have spent a lifetime of believing our automatic thoughts, when in reality they are no more than just thoughts that may not serve us.
 Thoughts lead to feelings, which lead to actions.
 Build a new pattern and a new life.
-It is the very thing that we have felt is keeping us stuck that will help us to become strong if we choose to take the responsibility for that change within oursleves.
-Get the free download to help you through the process of rebuilding.
+It is the very thing that we have felt is keeping us stuck that will help us to become strong if we choose to take the responsibility for that change within ourselves.